confluentinc/cp-ansible/docs.md

 ### ssl_mutual_auth_enabled

-Boolean to enable mTLS Authentication on all Kafka Listeners.
-Configures all components to use mTLS for authentication.
+Boolean to enable mTLS Authentication on all components.
+Configures all components to use mTLS for authentication into Kafka

 Default:  false